pushkingav/rest-voting/readme.md

 **Developer's remarks**
+* You can find curl commands in the curl.md
 * Last voting time is set in the `src\main\resources\application.properties`.
 * Last voting time is given in UTC and is proceeded in UTC.